 Once we receive your FAFSA results, we will send you an award letter informing you of the amount of aid you are eligible for and how to receive that aid.
 (Make sure you enter a valid email address on you FAFSA because this is where your award letter will be sent.)

 5. Read about the academic, departmental and endowed scholarships offered at Florida College at floridacollege.edu/scholarships.

 6. Talk to us!
 Call us at 813.988.5131 x134 to discuss your options.

 All incoming freshman, returning and transfer students must submit the FAFSA

 for each year.
 You don’t need to wait for your acceptance letter before filling out the FAFSA.
 As soon as you have sent in your application for admission, go ahead and fill out the FAFSA as well.
-The sooner you fill out these applications, the more money will be available to help you.
-You may begin filling out the FAFSA on Jan.
-1 of the year you plan to attend Florida College.
+The sooner you fill out these applications, the more money may be available to help you.
+You may begin filling out the FAFSA on October.

 An award letter will be emailed to you once we receive your FAFSA (usually a few business days after you submit it).
 We use the email address that you provide on your FAFSA to send your award letter, so make sure it is accurate and that you check it often.
 Instructions and documents needed to process the financial aid listed in your award letter will be provided in accompanying attachments.
 The estimated cost of attendance and awards will be listed on this letter.

 Indicate which awards you would like to accept, and sign and return your award letter to the financial aid office.
 Make sure to include any scholarships/aid that you’ve received from outside sources on your award letter.
 Signed award letters may be mailed, faxed, or scanned and emailed.